macrocosm-os/data-universe/docs/validator.md

 # System Requirements

-Validators do not require a GPU and should be able to run on a relatively low-tier machine, as long as it has sufficient network bandwidth and disk space.
+Validators require at least 32 GB of RAM but do not require a GPU and should be able to run on a relatively low-tier machine otherwise, as long as it has sufficient network bandwidth and disk space.

 # Getting Started